-For special configurations, especially at installations with several monitors per work station or additional support of USB 2.0 transmission paths, the number of connectable CPUs and consoles can be increased by a parallel operation (stacking) of several Orion X devices.
+For special configurations, especially installations with more than one monitor per work station or additional support of USB 2.0 transmission paths, the number of connectable CPUs and consoles can be increased by a parallel operation (stacking) of several Orion XC devices.

-One of the Orion X matrices has to be defined as the master matrix, all the others have to be configured as slave matrix, and the IP address of the master matrix has to be entered in the Master IP Address field.
-The slaves must be connected to the master matrix via the network connector (RJ45) of the CPU board, and the Enable LAN option has to be activated at the master matrix.
+One of the Orion XC matrices is configured as the master matrix.
+All the others must be configured as slave matrix, with the IP address of the master matrix entered in the Master IP Address field.
+The slaves must be connected to the master matrix via the network connector (RJ45) of the CPU board????, and the Enable LAN Echi???? option must be activated at the master matrix.